jamiemccarthy/unreliable/README.md

 end
 ```

 The next time your test suite runs, it may emit new errors and failures.
 If so, great!
-See [#fixing-errors](Fixing errors), below.
+Instructions are below.

-## The problem
+## The problem with orders

 Here's an [open secret](#references): **relational databases do not guarantee the order results are returned in, without a well-chosen `ORDER BY` clause.**

 Sometimes we think we specified an unambiguous order, but didn't.
 Often with timestamps.
-And your test suite will stay silent as long as your database just happens to return the same order.
+And the test suite will stay silent as long as our database just happens to return the same order.

 If your Rails code relies on that accidental ordering, that's a bug in your app.
 Your tests are passing when they should be failing.

-If ambiguous ordering is fine for your app's purposes, but your tests rely on a specific order, that's a bug in your tests.
-Your tests are failing, but only very rarely.
+Or, if ambiguous ordering is fine for your app's purposes, but your tests rely on a specific order, that's a bug in your tests.
+Your tests are incorrectly failing -- rarely -- and it's confusing and annoying.

 In both cases, `unreliable` exposes the problem by making your tests fail most of the time.